ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 without even knowing if such an algorithm exists.
 Descriptions of problems often include:

-- *preconditions* on the input, such as an array being sorted or containing only positive integers
+- *preconditions* on the input, such as an array being sorted or containing only positive integers;
-- *postconditions* on the output, for example that the result of sorting is a sorted permutation of the input
+- *postconditions* on the output, for example that the result of sorting is a sorted permutation of the input;
-- *additional capabilities*, such that the elements of an array are comparable
+- *additional capabilities*, such that the elements of an array are comparable;
-- *performance requirements*, like taking at most logarithmic time or, using constant additional memory
+- *performance requirements*, like taking at most logarithmic time or, using constant additional memory.

 Analysing and classifying problems is a large research area, that we mostly avoid in this book.
 More than just finding an algorithm that solves a problem,